More and more devices are available that enable people who are blind or have low vision to access literature and printed information.

 Audio book players designed to support DAISY format give people who are blind or have low vision a lot of functionality to access and enjoy audio books.

 DAISY stands for Digital Accessible Information System.
-It is a digital talking book format that offers many advantages over traditional audio books on a traditional audio CD.
+It is a digital talking book format that offers many advantages over traditional audio books.

 A DAISY book may contain both sound and text.
 DAISY books can be read on a portable digital playback device, a regular mp3 player or on a computer equipped with playback software.